 NAB members or NABPAC can underwrite or pay the food or space costs

-NAB members can communicate at anytime as long as the recipients are members of the restricted class.
+NAB members can communicate at anytime as long as the recipients are members of the PAC’s restricted class.

-Who can host, pay for and communicate about earmarked event for restricted class attendees?
+Who can host, pay for and communicate about earmarked event for federal candidates?

-NAB members or NABPAC can underwrite or pay the expenses
+NAB members or the NAB can underwrite or pay the expenses if attendees consist solely of individual NAB members and the top contacts of member entities to the NAB

-Operating or PAC funds are an option, but may require special reporting
+Operating or PAC funds are also an option, but may require special reporting

-If the event is including attendees outside the restricted class, it would incur an in-kind donation, or the campaign should cover all costs
+If the event includes attendees outside the special class described above, sponsors would incur an in-kind contribution (which prohibits corporate underwriting), or the campaign should cover all costs

 The campaign always has the option to cover the costs

-NAB members can communicate at any time as long as recipients are members of the restricted class.
+NAB members can communicate at any time as long as recipients of the communications are members of the special class discussed above.

-If attendees will be outside of the restricted class, communications should be off-work hours and from a personal account
+If attendees will be outside of the special class, communications should be from the campaign or otherwise disseminated off-work hours and from a personal account

 17. How does an in-kind contribution work?